jallred33/dhintro2021/dhintro2020-syllabus.md

 -   Final project (60%)

 **Accessibility**
 It is Graduate Center and CUNY policy to provide appropriate accommodations to students with disabilities.
 Any student with a disability who may need accommodations in this class is advised to speak directly to the manager of Student Disability Services, located in Student Affairs, room 7301, or call 212-817-7400 as early in the semester as possible.
 All discussions will remain confidential.

+While offices are operating remotely, email Clare Wilson at cwilson1@gc.cuny.edu or visit the SDS website, http://cuny.is/disabilityservices .

 **Accounts**